-This post was written by CASE Executive-in-Residence and Sproxil Co-Founder Alden Zecha.
+This post was written by CASE Executive-in-Residence and Sproxil Co-Founder Alden Zecha in October 2016.
 He has over 25 years of experience in more than 35 countries and has founded several companies, including SEAD Innovator Sproxil, Inc., a social venture that provides a consumer SMS and app product verification service to help consumers avoid purchasing counterfeit products, and We Scale Impact, a consulting firm that specializes in global health ventures.

 In impact investing circles, we have long talked about the scarcity of large, financially-rewarding, investor exits.
 While there have been some financially profitable exits and many enterprises with valuations now well above what investors paid for their stakes, there have been very few exits with deal prices at which pure financial investors take notice.

 Two weeks ago that may have changed.
 In what is arguably the largest acquisition to date of a social enterprise, Unilever announced that it was acquiring Seventh Generation, a B Corp and maker of eco-friendly household products, for what Fortune, citing a “source familiar with the deal,” said was between $600-700 million.

 Privately held Seventh Generation’s shareholders include at least three institutional investors, Catamount Ventures, Generation Investment Management and Schooner Capital, all of which include mission as part of their investment theses.
 According to the Wall Street Journal, in a 2007 funding round investors valued the company at $100m.
 Nine years later those investors are exiting with a 6-7x return.
 Not bad for a modest social enterprise based in Vermont.